esheldon/pigen/README.md

   - def: int noargs()
     doc: no args, int return

   - def: double dsum(double * y, size_t ny)
     doc: func returns double, takes array and array size

-  # can leave out docs if you want
+  # docs are optional
   - def: double dscalar(void)

-  # if there is no doc, you don't need a dict
+  # if there is no doc, a simple string can be used
   - float fscalar(float x);

   # multiline
   - |